MONDAY, 18 DECEMBER 1944

 fly men and supplies to forward bases and battle areas.
 The 427th Night Fighter

 Squadron, Tenth AF, based at Myitkyina with P-61s, sends a detachment

 AAFPOA (Seventh Air Force): Six B-24s from Guam flying armed photo reconnaissance over Moen Airfield, Param Airfield, Eten Airfield and bomb Dublon; after photographing the airfields on the 3 islands, the B-24s return by way of Woleai and Puluwat Atolls, and Namonuito and photograph all three.
 During the night of 18/19 Dec, four B-24s from Guam and Saipan fly snooper strikes against Iwo Jima.

 HQ AAF (Twentieth Air Force): Mission 13: 89 B-29s flying out of the Marianas are sent to hit the Mitsubishi aircraft plant at Nagoya, Japan; 63 hit the primary target and 10 bomb last resort targets and targets of opportunity; they claim 5-11-12 enemy aircraft; 4 B-29s are lost.

 SOUTHWEST PACIFIC AREA [SWPA, Far East Air Force (FEAF)]: On Leyte, fighter-bombers destroy a bridge on the the Palompon-Cananga

 and pound Calatagan Airfield; B-25s hit San

-fighter-bombers attack Tanao harbor and airfield and targets of opportunity in the Tarakan, Borneo area, strafe seaplane facilities at Sanga Sanga, lost is P-47D 42-28513 (POW/MIA).
+fighter-bombers attack Tanao Harbor and Tarakan Airfield and targets of opportunity in the Tarakan, Fighter-bombers including P-47s of the 41st Fighter Squadron (41st FS) strafe seaplane facilities at Sanga Sanga lost is P-47D 42-28513 (POW/MIA).
 Others bomb Haroekoe Airfield.